 Best websites for further research

-There are some fantastic websites that cover the best of Sydney for kids and families.
+Some fantastic websites cover the best of Sydney for kids and families.
 I have to say upfront I know most of the people who run these sites personally however they are listed here not because I like them but because the content that they provide is invaluable and more detailed that I am in the position to do.

 Hello Sydney Kids – This site is a great resource, especially for more extended visits or those wanting to get off the beaten track.